timstrze/svgCharts/README.md

 # Angular Svg Charts
 SVG charting software that can be used as a stand alone application or used as an AngularJS directive.
 Feed the application data and it will update in real time.
 Dynamically customize the look by changing the colors of the text and axis lines.
+Switch between chart types such as line charts or candlestick charts.

 *This is currently under construction and I am currently building out the Kagi chart logic.